ut0mt8/k8sqndway/README.md

 ## Verification

-List the etcd cluster members (on any controller vm):
+List the etcd cluster members (on any controller node):

 ```
 ETCDCTL_API=3 etcdctl member list